LukePappa/myOS/Ourism.md

 Theories, doctrines, and philosophies fall short of the truth, which is itself beyond words.
-The path to realizing the truth instead lies in adherence to the meditative instruction: "Be."
+The path to realizing the truth is instead adherence to the meditative instruction: "Be."